Laser Printing Options Updated

 Free Trial: 7 days

-Student Discount Price: $312 per year for entire Creative Cloud suite ($468/year after the first year); a regular price option may be better if you only need Photoshop or Lightroom (see below)
+Student Discount Price: $312 per year for entire Creative Cloud suite ($552/year after the first year); a regular price option may be better if you only need Photoshop or Lightroom (see below)

 Regular Price:

-$156 per year for CC Photography plan (Photoshop + Lightroom)
+$312 per year for CC Photography plan with 1 TB cloud storage (Photoshop + Lightroom)

 License: Subscription (only)

 Adobe offers all of its products as subscriptions; you must pay Adobe a monthly or annual fee (billed monthly) to continue to use the software.
 Which app or combination of apps you need and for how long will determine which option is the most cost-effective for you — the student discount may not be the best deal for you if you only need one app or only need three months of use.
-Adobe now offers pricing in Canadian Dollars.
+Subscriptions are priced in Canadian Dollars.

 All of Adobe’s annual subscriptions can be billed on a monthly basis, but if you cancel early, you pay a 50% penalty for each month you cancel.
 For example, if you only needed to use Photoshop or Lightroom for three months for a Fall or Winter class, your best choices would be Adobe’s regular offers, not the student offer: